Finally (CeCe Peniston album): Critical reception

-Accoladees
+Accolades

 Finally was nominated for Best R&B/Soul Album – Female at the 1993 Soul Train Music Awards, but lost to What's the 411? by Mary J. Blige.

 Chart performance

 Initially, Finally entered the albums charts overseas.
-On February 2, 1992 the album debuted in the UK Albums Chart at number ten, its peak, spending nineteen weeks in total on the chart.
+On February 2, 1992, the album debuted in the UK Albums Chart at number ten, its peak, spending nineteen weeks in total on the chart.
 On February 15, the album appeared for the first time in the Canadian Albums Chart at number sixty, as well as on the US Billboard 200 at number ninety-nine.
 In both countries, the album reached its peak position in its fourth week on the chart; number twenty in Canada, where it spent twenty-two weeks in the chart, and number seventy in the US, where it spent thirty-six weeks on the chart, of which eighteen were within the Top 100.
 In the Dutch MegaCharts, the album began its twelve-week run on February 22 at number ninety, reaching number thirty-one.
 In Billboards component chart, the album debuted on the R&B/Hip-Hop chart on March 7 at number eighty-eight, and climbed to number thirteen on August 8, spending fifty-two weeks in the chart.
 In addition, the album charted for two weeks in Austria, peaking there at number thirty-eight, its debut, on March 8.